 OK, so you didn't come all the way to Europe to visit an amusement park.
 But when there's one nearby, it might just be the perfect way to avoid history and culture overload – especially if you have little ones in tow.
 Let loose at Isla Mágica, Seville's sizeable theme park that's suitable for all ages.
-The park is divided into eight 16th century Spanish colonial-themed areas, which feature rides like the Igazú log flume and the El Jaguar roller coaster.
+The park is divided into six 16th-century Spanish colonial-themed areas, which feature rides like the Iguazu log flume and the Jaguar roller coaster.
 You'll also find plenty of shops, shows and restaurants at the park.
-A small water park dubbed Agua Mágica is slated to open in the summer of 2014.
+A small water park dubbed Agua Mágica is the perfect place to escape the heat of the summer.